bebensiganteng/Simple-Physics/README.md

 Simple Physics with OpenFrameworks

-This is my personal experiment based on a very simple equation.
+This is just my personal experiment based on a very simple equation.

-There's a lot of robust C++ physic engine out there such as
+There's a lot of robust C++ physics engine out there such as
 - http://bulletphysics.org/wordpress/
 - http://box2d.org/